Online Broadcasts LIVE

 We are working toward having more services during the week and also a prayer service called Vespers on Saturdays.
 As we start having more members, we will be able to do that.

-We also have occasional parish Fun Nights, special services, and field trips to other Orthodox churches and monasteries.
+We also have occasional parish Fun Nights, discussion groups, Bible studies, special services, and field trips to other Orthodox churches and monasteries.
 Everyone is welcome, so come join us!

 Can I receive Communion when I visit?